 The pitcher is well-made and looks good, but there were still aspects we didn’t like.
 There’s no way to close the spout, and the capacity is just 6 cups.
 But besides that, it’s a very affordable pitcher that works well and keeps working for 6 months before the filter needs to be changed.
 We like the pitcher’s simplicity, which is why the Brita Longlast Water Filter Pitcher gets the thumbs up from us.

 The Brita Longlast Water Filter Pitcher – A Quick Look

 Our biggest complaint about the original Brita pitcher filters was that they didn’t last long enough.
-With a lifespan of just 40 gallons, they needed to be replaced about every two months.
-But the Longlast filters aim to remedy that issue with a six-month lifespan.
+With a lifespan of just 40 gallons, they needed to be replaced every two months.
+But the Longlast filters aim to remedy that issue with a 6-month lifespan.
 That’s 120 gallons of water you can filter with a single cartridge, the equivalent of 900 water bottles.
 And since the Longlast filter cartridges aren’t three times as expensive as the regular filters, you’re saving even more money in the long run.

 Removes Lead, Mercury, Chlorine, and Copper

 You’ll be using the Brita Longlast water filter pitcher to filter tap water for drinking, so it makes sense for it to remove the contaminants that are commonly found in tap water.
-Luckily, the Brita Longlast filter was engineered for exactly that.
+Luckily, the Brita Longlast filter was engineered for precisely that.

 Affordable and Easy to Find

 Brita filters are one of the original pitcher filters on the market and are still one of the most affordable.
 Moreover, they’re the easiest to find, with pitchers and replacement filters lining the shelves of your local stores and online suppliers.
 Since it’s so cost-effective and replacement filters are easy to find, the Brita Longlast pitcher is one of the most convenient water filtration options.